-Sparse modeling of the visual world for intelligent sensing and data representation
+Sparse modeling of the visual world for intelligent rendering and high-performance graphics.

 Sparsit is a research oriented company at the intersection between computer graphics, vision, and machine learning.